bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 ![IAM group permissions](https://github.com/bemer/containers-on-aws-workshop/blob/master/02-CreatingDockerImage/images/iam_group_permissions.png)

 Once you've created your group, you need to create a new user and attach this new user to this group.
-In order to do so, on the IAM console, click in **Users** on the left side of the screen, and them click in the button **Add user**.
+In order to do so, on the IAM console, click in **Users** on the left side of the screen, and then click in the button **Add user**.

 The user name will be **workshop-user**.
 Don't forget to select the **Programmatic access** and the **AWS Management Console access** in the `Access type` just like in the following picture: